Green Team Logo small

 Greening the EPA

 The Environmental Protection Agency (EPA) is a statutory body responsible for protecting the environment.
-We recognise that we occupy a unique position in respect of care for the environment.
-We are committed to incorporating exemplary environmental management practices into our everyday activities.
-We aim to minimise the environmental impact of our own activities to achieve continual environmental improvement, to prevent pollution, to measure and reduce our Greenhouse Gas (GHG) emissions, adapt to climate change and encourage environmental awareness within our organisation.
+Our strong ethos for protecting the environment is brought through into our activities.
+In carrying out our role, we aim to minimise the environmental impact of our own activities to achieve continual environmental improvement, prevent pollution, measure and reduce our Greenhouse Gas (GHG) emissions and encourage environmental awareness within our organisation.

-Since 2010, the work of our dedicated Green Teams with the support of Organisational Services, EPA Senior management and staff has managed to deliver:
+We have embedded climate action as a central value within our organisation focusing on continuous actions that deliver real improvement.
+The work of our dedicated Green Teams with the support of the Facilities Management and Sustainability team, EPA Senior management and staff has managed to deliver:

 • a 54% reduction in water usage, and